Hybrid solar cell: Mesoporous films

-Mesoporous films have been used for a relatively high-efficiency hybrid solar cell.
-The structure of mesoporous thin film solar cells usually includes a porous inorganic that is saturated with organic surfactant.
+Mesoporous films have been used for hybrid solar cells.
+The structure of mesoporous thin film solar cells typically includes a porous inorganic that is saturated with organic surfactant.
 The organic absorbs light, and transfers electrons to the inorganic semiconductor (usually a transparent conducting oxide), which then transfers the electron to the electrode.
 Problems with these cells include their random ordering and the difficulty of controlling their nanoscale structure to promote charge conduction.

 Ordered lamellar films

-Recently, the use of alternating layers of organic and inorganic compounds has been controlled through electrodeposition-based self-assembly.
-This is of particular interest because it has been shown that the lamellar structure and periodicity of the alternating organic-inorganic layers can be controlled through solution chemistry.
+Alternating layers of organic and inorganic compounds have been controlled through electrodeposition-based self-assembly.
+This is of interest because lamellar structure and periodicity of the alternating organic-inorganic layers can be controlled through solution chemistry.
 To produce this type of cell with practical efficiencies, larger organic surfactants that absorb more of the visible spectrum must be deposited between the layers of electron-accepting inorganic.

 Films of ordered nanostructures

-Researchers have been able to grow nanostructure-based solar cells that use ordered nanostructures like nanowires or nanotubes of inorganic surrounding by electron-donating organics utilizing self-organization processes.
+Researchers grew nanostructure-based solar cells that use ordered nanostructures like nanowires or nanotubes of inorganic surrounding by electron-donating organics utilizing self-organization processes.
 Ordered nanostructures offer the advantage of directed charge transport and controlled phase separation between donor and acceptor materials.
 The nanowire-based morphology offers reduced internal reflection, facile strain relaxation and increased defect tolerance.
 The ability to make single-crystalline nanowires on low-cost substrates such as aluminum foil and to relax strain in subsequent layers removes two more major cost hurdles associated with high-efficiency cells.
 There have been rapid increases in efficiencies of nanowire-based solar cells and they seem to be one of the most promising nanoscale solar hybrid technologies.